 The progression from winter walking to winter climbing can be tricky without a little guidance from a professional.
 Allow us to provide an Intro to Winter Climbing by taking you through the steps to be a safer and more efficient mountaineer.

 Synergy Guides offer a bespoke service which means working closely with you to ensure a personal itinerary is established.
 Content will differ for each person depending on the focus and experience yet almost certainly we will spend a good portion of your winter climbing course learning about then practising avalanche avoidance and safe winter travel.
 We aim to climb some of Scotland’s classic snow and ice climbs.

-The amount of days we provide is totally up to you as Synergy Guides work on a Private Guiding basis so you can decide how many days to run your Intro to Winter Climbing course over.
+The amount of days we provide is totally up to you as Synergy Guides work on a Private Guiding basis so you can decide how many days to run your course over.